482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 Can I link a new 482 nomination to a pending 482 visa?

 A pending 482 visa cannot be linked to a new nomination.
-This means that if you lodge your 482 nomination and 402 visa together and the nomination is refused, your visas will either need to be withdrawn, or they will also be refused.
-The visa application fees are non-refundable.
+This means that if you lodge your 482 nomination and 482 visa together and the nomination is refused, your visa application needs to be withdrawn.
+The Government’s visa application charge is refundable if the visa is withdrawn.

-In the case you lodged the 482 visa whilst in Australia and you wish to re-lodge a new 482 application (and a new nomination), you will need to pay the visa charges again, along with the subsequent temporary application fee of $700 per person.
-Additionally, your sponsor will need to pay another SAF Levy.
+If you were in Australia when you lodged your 482 visa and you now need to lodge another 482 application (both a visa and a new nomination), you (and your partner and children, if applicable) will need to pay the visa charges again, along with the subsequent temporary application charge of $700.
+Additionally, your sponsor will need to pay a new nomination fee and the SAF Levy.

 Can I change occupation on a 482 visa?